jagoncalves14/allocate-reviewers/README.md

 # Functionality
 Automated reviewer assignment system that runs via GitHub Actions.
 The system manages two types of rotations:
-- **FE Devs Allocation**: Individual developer reviewer assignments with load balancing
+- **Individual Developer Allocation**: Developer-to-developer reviewer assignments with load balancing
 - **Teams Rotation**: Team-based reviewer assignments with smart member selection

-All configuration is managed through Google Sheets, and assignments are automatically updated every 15 days or can be triggered manually.
+All configuration is managed through Google Sheets (uses first and second sheet tabs), and assignments are automatically updated every 15 days or can be triggered manually.

-## FE Devs Allocation (Individual Developers)
+## Individual Developer Allocation
 Assigns reviewers to individual developers with intelligent load balancing:
 - **Random selection** with preference support for specific reviewers
 - **Load balanced**: Prevents scenarios where one reviewer gets 5 assignments while others get 0